sk8erboi17/AsynchronousPipelines/README.md

     -   **`buildPipelinesIn(client)`**: Constructs an input pipeline for each connected client, configured to asynchronously receive and process data from the client.
 The specific configuration and processing logic are encapsulated within the `buildPipelinesIn` method.

-    -   **`setupOutputForClients(client)`**: Beyond configuring the input pipeline, it's also essential to establish an output pipeline or a comparable mechanism for sending data back to the client.
-The `setupOutputForClients` method handles this configuration.

 We will explore the last two methods in subsequent sections.

 ## Constructing Input Pipelines with `PipelineBuilderIn`